Essentials for good health

 NOTE 1: Omega oils, and especially so, Omega 3 oils are very sensitive to oxidation.
 Therefore exposure to air, heat and light causes rancidity unless the oils are in capsules combined with good antioxidants.
 The bottles must be darkwalled to prevent entry of light.
 Don't use drops or bottled Omega 3 oils for supplementation - inevitably rancidity develops as soon as the bottle is opened, if not before.

 NOTE 2: Taking high doses of Omega 3 may be unhealthy if you are not well provided with antioxidants and if you are exposed to oxidative stress (smoking, air pollution includiong car exhausts and stress are some factors increasing it).
-So take antioxidants very generously when you supplement with Omega 3, including the vitamin E(8) that is all the eight varieties of tocopherols and tocotrienols.
+So take antioxidants very generously when you supplement with Omega 3, including the "vitamin E(8)", that is all the eight E-vitamin varieties (4 tocopherols and 4 tocotrienols), red palm oil being the best source, but only if organic and ethically sourced.
 (I hope to find time to write about antioxidants but there are many good sources on the internet already).

 Because of modern agriculture the food has become very deficient in rare trace elements.
 Scientific knowledge in this field is very incomplete.
 I believe we need perhaps all trace elements that exist.
 Organic food, is more rich in trace elements than conventional food.
 But you may need additional supplementation< to restore the required amounts.

 Trace elements are very important for good health.
 They are required for the proper functioning of many enzymes and proteins in every cell of the body.
+Recent research indicate that some, perhaps several influence the functioning of the genes.
 It seems to me that they play vital role for preventing negative aging, including the production of important endogenous antioxidants (eg Q10), for healing processes and for ensuring optimal functioning of the nervous system.

-Trace elements include monoatomic (Ormus) elements that seem to be of great value for promoting healing, perfect health and higher states of consciousness.
+Trace elements include Orbitally Rearranged Monoatomic Elements (ORME) that seem to be of great value for promoting healing, perfect health and higher states of consciousness.

 More about this is to come.

-Warning for phytic acid in Full-corn bread, etc
+Warning for phytic acid in grain hulls including wholemeal bread

-It is not necessary to eat full-corn to ensure a good provision of fibres, but if you still want it, separate the fullcorn meal and the meal that contains minerals and trace elements.
+It is not necessary to eat wholemeal bread to ensure a good supply of fibres, but if you still want it, separate the wholemeal-containing meal and the meal that contains minerals and trace elements.
 For example you could have your Muesli in the morning, but don't take any mineral supplements along with it.
-At lunch avoid any source of phytic acid including full-corn breads, etc and take your mineralrich foods and any mineral supplement you use.
+At lunch avoid any source of phytic acid including wholemeal breads, etc and take your mineralrich foods and any mineral supplement you use.

 I will provide a list of phytic acid sources later.
-Briefly, Muesli, wheat bran, full corn grain breads, brown full corn rice, soybeans and other legumes are common sources (unless fermented or soaked).
+Briefly, Muesli, wheat bran, wohlemeal breads, brown rice, soybeans and other legumes are common sources (unless fermented or soaked).

 Conclusion about nutrient deficiencies